A Cat Owner Tells Her Sister She Would Rather Put The Animal Down Than Give It To Her Because She Is Historically A Neglectful Pet Owner

 Effective communication is vital when navigating difficult decisions about pets, especially when past experiences influence current feelings.

-OP would have been an a**hole in my book if she gave her sister the cat despite knowing how terrible the cat's life would be with her
+OP would have been an a**hole in my book if she had given her sister the cat despite knowing how terrible the cat's life would be with her.

 Couples might consider establishing a shared understanding of pet care responsibilities to prevent misunderstandings.